 Detection of Network-Based Intrusions

 When there is multiple VMs residing on a host, the devices do not work well.
 This is mainly because the IPS/IDS systems cannot efficiently monitor the network traffic between the VMs.
-Data cannot also be accessed when the application is moved.
+Data can also not be accessed when the application is moved.

 VLANs are extensively used for booth environments with a good degree of virtualization and those without any form of virtualization.
 As the number of VLANs expands, it gets harder to counter manage the resulting complexities related to access control lists.
 Consequently, it also becomes difficult to manage compatibility between the virtualized and non-virtualized aspects of the environment.